-If the reviewer panel's judgement is that your application meets the requirements of Descriptor 4 then you will be awarded Principal Fellowship.
+If the reviewer panel's judgement is that your application meets the requirements of Descriptor 4 then you will be awarded Fellow.
 You will receive a congratulatory email.
-After that you will also receive an email from Advance HE after the TRP has registered you.
-This email from Advance HE will explain how to download your Principal Fellowship certificate from within your MyAdvanceHE account.
-You will also be entitled to use the post-nominal PFHEA.
+After that you will also receive an email from AdvanceHE after the TRP has registered you.
+This email from AdvanceHE will explain how to download your Principal Fellowship certificate from within your MyAdvanceHE account.
+You will also be entitled to use the post-nominal PHEA.

-Accept with minor revisions (Refer)
+Accept with minor revisions

-Should your application be judged as providing insufficient evidence for meeting Descriptor 4, then you will be provided with feedback from the reviewers as an Accept with minor revisions.
-This feedback will indicate which of the five Descriptor 4 criteria your application has been met and explain how your application needs to be strengthened to provide the evidence of the remaining Descriptor 4 criteria.
+Should your application be judged as providing insufficient clarity of evidence for meeting Descriptor 4, then you will be provided with feedback from the Reviewers as an Accept with minor revisions.
+This feedback will indicate which of the Descriptor 4 criteria your application has been met and explain how your application needs to be strengthened to provide clear evidence of the remaining Descriptor 4 criteria.
 This applies similarly to the Reflective Account of Practice (Written Route) and the e-Portfolio (Dialogic Route).
-In the case of the Dialogic Route, revisions could be requested in relation to any of the components of the application (eg. narrated PowerPoint Presentation, Reflective account of practice outline for any Case Study or Supporting evidence).
+In the case of the Dialogic Route, revisions could be requested in relation to any of the components of the application (eg. narrated PowerPoint Presentation or Supporting evidence).

 You will be offered one opportunity to resubmit minor revisions within four-six weeks.
 In this instance, you will be asked to highlight or present any changes you make to your original application.
-Once you submit your revised application, the same reviewers will make a final judgement to either award Principal Fellowship or that the application is unsuccessful.
+Once you submit your revised application, the same Reviewers will make a final judgement to either award Fellowship or that the application is unsuccessful.